 |Malware Removal (Windows)||

-"Your Computer Is In Blocked State", "Error MS-77X1", "Covid19 Warning Alert", "Windows Alert & Warning" - are some examples of other tech support scams.
-The Internet is rife with various schemes.
-Popular scam models include (but are not limited to): warnings that the system is infected or at risk, alerts that a crucial piece of software is outdated or missing, prize giveaways and raffles, ludicrous offers and deals, etc. Regardless of what scams claim, offer, request or demand, the end-goal is the same - to generate revenue for the scammers/cyber criminals behind them.
+Popular scam models include (but are not limited to) warnings that the system is infected or at risk, alerts that a crucial piece of software is outdated or missing, prize giveaways and raffles, amazing offers and deals, etc. Regardless of what these scams claim, offer, request or demand, the purpose is identical: to generate revenue for the scammers/cyber criminals behind them.

 How did potentially unwanted applications install on my computer?

-PUAs are proliferated via download/installation setups of other products.
-This deceptive marketing technique of pre-packing regular software with unwanted or malicious additions - is called "bundling".
-Rushed downloads/installations (e.g. ignored terms, used "Quick/Express" settings, etc.) - increase the risk of unintentionally allowing bundled content into the system.
-Select PUAs have "official" download webpages.
-Once clicked on, intrusive adverts can execute scripts to download/install PUAs without user consent.
+PUAs are proliferated via the download/installation set-ups of other products.
+This deceptive marketing technique of pre-packing regular software with unwanted or malicious additions is called "bundling".
+Rushing downloads/installations (e.g. ignoring terms, using "Quick/Express" settings, etc.) increases the risk of unintentionally allowing bundled content into the system.

 VIRUS ALERT FROM Microsoft